openvinotoolkit/openvino/docs/install_guides/installing-openvino-config-ivad-vpu.md

 You are done installing your device driver and are ready to use your Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.

-See also:

-* For advanced configuration steps for your IEI Mustang-V100-MX8 accelerator, see [Configurations for IEI Mustang-V100-MX8-R10 card](movidius-setup-guide.md).
+For advanced configuration steps for your IEI Mustang-V100-MX8 accelerator, see [Configurations for IEI Mustang-V100-MX8-R10 card](movidius-setup-guide.md).

-* After you've configured your Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, see [Intel® Movidius™ VPUs Programming Guide for Use with Intel® Distribution of OpenVINO™ toolkit](movidius-programming-guide.md) to learn how to distribute a model across all 8 VPUs to maximize performance.

-After configuration is done, you are ready to go to <a href="#get-started">Start Using the Toolkit</a> section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.
+After configuration is done, you are ready to go to <a href="openvino_docs_install_guides_installing_openvino_windows.html#get-started">Start Using the Toolkit</a> section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.